-The company just announced its 2019 third-quarter results yesterday.
-Revenue grew around 8% year-on-year, but net profit after tax tumbled some 16%.
+For the company’s 2019 third-quarter results, revenue grew around 8% year-on-year, but net profit after tax tumbled some 16%.
 The fall in the bottom-line was mainly due to start-up losses at Raffles Hospital Chongqing.

 In 2019, the group opened a new hospital in Chongqing, China, and is slated to open another one in Shanghai next year.
 Start-up losses are expected for the new hospitals before the businesses ramp up.
 However, over the long run, the hospitals have the potential to do well, considering the total addressable market in those two cities are many times larger than that of Singapore.

 At Raffles Medical’s share price of S$1.00, it has a PE ratio of 28 and a dividend yield of 2.5%.